met4citizen/TalkingHead/README.md

 [velocity Verlet integration](https://en.wikipedia.org/wiki/Verlet_integration)
 method.

-Standard Ready Player Me 3D avatars don't include features like hair bones, so you'll need to add the dynamic bones and their weights to the model yourself.
+Standard Ready Player Me 3D avatars don't yet include features like hair bones.
+Until they do, you'll need to add the dynamic bones and weights to the model yourself.
 Here's an example of rigged hair in Blender.

 <img src="images/ponytail.jpg"/>